 The research program of Peter C. Amadio, M.D., focuses on the role of fibrosis in human health and disease.
-Dr. Amadio's current research addresses the causes and prevention of fibrosis in two tissues: flexor tendons, where post-traumatic fibrosis impairs tendon function, and degenerative tendinopathy is also common; and the synovium within the carpal tunnel, where fibrosis leads to the most common hand surgery condition, carpal tunnel syndrome.
+Dr. Amadio's current research in his Tendon and Soft Tissue Biology Laboratory addresses the causes and prevention of fibrosis in two tissues: flexor tendons, where post-traumatic fibrosis impairs tendon function, and degenerative tendinopathy is also common; and the synovium within the carpal tunnel, where fibrosis leads to the most common hand surgery condition, carpal tunnel syndrome.

 - Wolff's law of soft tissue.
 Wolff's law of soft tissue addresses the effect of loading on wound healing and soft tissue material properties.
 In tendon, this especially affects the nature of the rehabilitation protocol, timing of initiation of motion, and timing and gradation of loading of the repair.